jbottel/TARS/README.md

 How To Run
 ----------
-You'll need to edit `settings.py` to set up your local Kodi URI and DEBUG settings.
+You'll need to edit `settings.py` to set up your local Kodi JSON-RPC, KODI URI and DEBUG settings.
 ```
 vi/nano/emacs settings.py
 ```